thiagola92/la-stopwatch/README.md

 print(stopwatch.get_record("last record"))
 ```

-Some methods return the stopwatch so you can chain method calls.
+Some methods return the `Stopwatch` so you can chain method calls.
 For example, you can record how much time take to open each file if you reset every time after recording.
 ```python
 from la_stopwatch import Stopwatch